 - Sudden swelling in the face and hands

-With a high risk pregnancy, you can expect to visit your obstetrician/gynecologist more frequently.
+With a high-risk pregnancy, you can expect to visit your obstetrician/gynaecologist more frequently.
 Your doctor will monitor your health more closely than for a normal pregnancy.

 Ques: How do I know my pregnancy is high risk?

-Your gynecologist will be able to tell if you have a high risk pregnancy.
-However, you can get a better idea by yourself by knowing the risk factors of a high risk pregnancy.
+Your gynaecologist will be able to tell if you have a high-risk pregnancy.
+However, you can get a better idea by yourself by knowing the risk factors of a high-risk pregnancy.